whykay/coding-grace-netlifycms/src/events/non-tech-founders-workshop-virtual/01/index.md

 ---

+📌 Having problems registering?
+You can head directly to [https://ti.to/coding-grace/diversity-friendly-workshop-for-non-tech-founders](https://ti.to/coding-grace/diversity-friendly-workshop-for-non-tech-founders) to register your ticket or interest.

 ## What is this workshop about?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8nJ5DJz8mDc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>